Józef Haller: Polish Legions

 Soldiers, who were in favor for continuing the war against the Russian Empire, were subjected to Joseph Haller's directions.
-He became the commander of the 3rd Legions’ Infantry Regiment after its former reorganisation.
+He became the commander of the 3rd Legions' Infantry Regiment after its former reorganisation.
 He was then ranked lieutenant-colonel.
 On 30 September 1914, Haller and the military unit under his surveillance left Kraków, and set off to the front line in Eastern Carpathians.
 Despite bad climatic and topographic conditions, the brigade supported the defence of the Carpathians and hindered Russian access to Hungary.

 In the beginning of October 1914, the brigade got to Hungarian side of Carpathians.
-On October the 12th the 3rd Legions’ Infantry Regiment troops under the command of Haller surmounted the Rafajlowa village in Galicia.
-On 22nd and 23 October the main troops reached the village through the route near the Pantyr Mountain in Gorgany (later on it was named the Legions’ Mountain Pass), built by sappers and assaulted on Stanisławów.
+On October 12 the 3rd Legions' Infantry Regiment troops under the command of Haller surmounted the Rafajlowa village in Galicia.
+On 22 and 23 October the main troops reached the village through the route near the Pantyr Mountain in Gorgany (later on it was named the Legions’ Mountain Pass), built by sappers and assaulted on Stanisławów.
 On 24 October the troops defeated Nadvirna.
 Five days later the Molotkow battle took place.
 The failure pushed Haller's soldiers back to Rafajlowa.
 In November the brigade was divided into two separate units.
 Haller's brigade remained in Rafajlowa, whereas the others continued the battle in Huculszczyzna and Bukovina.